WorldModelers/WorldModelers.github.io/bu-quant-systems/data-registration-analysis/data-registration-home.md

 In the case of `Date` and `Geo` columns, they may be set to `primary`.
 It is important to choose only one column to be the primary `Date` and one to be the primary `Geo`.
 In the case of a [build a date](#build-a-date) or [coordinate pairs](#coordinate-pairs) all relevant columns will be associated as `primary` if the user sets that "grouping" to be primary.

-#### Date formatting
+### Date formatting

 In the below example, the user annotates the "Year" column.

 ![Pre-Annotation](../../images/dojo/year.png)

-Note how the sample table at the left of the page is highlighted <span style="color:green">**green**</span>?
-That is because we have automatically detected a valid date format of `%Y` for this column.
-Date formats are defined using the [strftime](https://strftime.org/) reference.
+For date columns, the format is automatically detected Date formats are defined using the [strftime](https://strftime.org/) reference.
 Please refer to it for questions about how to correct or update the date format for a column.
 Generally, our column analysis process can correctly assign a date format, but periodically the user must update or correct this with an appropriate formatter.
 For example `2020-02-01` would have the date format `%Y-%m-%d` but `Februrary 1, 2020` would be `%B %-d, %Y`.

 If the date formatter is incorrect the column preview will turn <span style="color:red">**red**</span> until the user has corrected it.

-#### Build a date
+### Build a date

 Some datasets have year, month and day split out into separate columns.
 In this case, the user may "build a date" by annotating any of the relevant fields and indicating that it is `part of a multi-column datetime object`.